Who Enforces ADA Compliance?

 Can Plaintiffs Profit by Filing ADA Lawsuits?

 Not directly.
-Title V of the ADA contains provisions to allow the government to issue accessibility standards and to require federal agencies to provide technical assistance.
-It also allows courts to award attorney’s fees to the prevailing parties in ADA lawsuits, but does not allow plaintiffs to recover money for damages.
+Title V of the ADA contains provisions allowing the government to issue accessibility standards and require federal agencies to provide technical assistance.
+It also allows courts to award attorney’s fees to the prevailing parties in ADA lawsuits but does not allow plaintiffs to recover money for damages.

 Don’t Wait for an ADA Lawsuit To Think About Web Accessibility

-Since ADA compliance applies to websites, all organizations have a legal obligation to consider the needs, expectations, and preferences of people with disabilities.
-Of course, there are other reasons to embrace inclusive design.
-An accessible website can improve search engine optimization (SEO), enhance your brand’s reputation, and help you deliver a better browsing experience to users of all abilities.
+Because ADA compliance applies to all organizations, businesses have both a legal and ethical responsibility to consider the needs, expectations, and preferences of people with disabilities.
+Of course, there are other reasons to embrace inclusive design and provide equal access to your digital content.
+An accessible website can improve search engine optimization (SEO), enhance your brand’s reputation, and help you deliver a better experience to users of all abilities.

 Ready to see AudioEye in action?